Conformal Prediction for Dose-Response Models with Continuous Treatments

 \subsubsection{Weighted Conformal Prediction}

 Evaluating and requiring coverage guarantees for the dose-response model at all possible treatment values changes the test distribution compared to the training distribution.
 In the training data, all treatment values are sampled according to their (conditional) training distribution, which can be determined by other variables in the case of confounding.
 However, every treatment value is possible in testing, and thus, every treatment sample can be sampled.
 This mimics sampling a new test sample with the treatment value from a uniform distribution, which can be vastly different from the treatment distribution in the training data.
-Standard conformal prediction only guarantees coverage if the joint distribution of the new sample $Z_{n+1}$ and $Z_{1:n}$ remains the same under permutations, which is called the exchangeability assumption~\citep{vovk_algorithmic_2022,tibshirani_conformal_2019}.
-This issue is called covariate shift; The features $X_{n+1}$ come from a different distribution compared to $X_{1:n}$, while the relation between $X$ and $y$ remains the same.
-More formally: $X_{i}\sim P_X, \ i = 1, ..., n$ and $X_{n+1}\sim \Tilde{P}_{X}$ where $\Tilde{P}_{X} \neq P_X$ while $y_{i} \sim P_{Y|X}, \ i = 1, ..., n$.
+However, other interventional distributions can also be possible if prior knowledge is available.